pivotal-ben-chacko/Tanzu-Kubernetes-Grid/kubernetes/README.md

 1d333f889f709       88736fe827391       8 hours ago         Running             nginx                              0                   0750d1
 ```

+**Prevention**

+ To prevent such an attack, use Tanzu Mission Control (TMC) and apply a *baseline* or *strict* security policy to the cluster.
+These policies will restrict risky actions such as mounting volumes using hostpath and privileged escalation among other things.

 ## Configuring Liveness, Readiness and Startup Probes

 The kubelet aka the "node agent" that runs on each node uses liveness probes to know when to restart a container.
 For example, liveness probes could catch a deadlock, where an application is running, but unable to make progress.